innovatorved/tts-app/README.md

 **Source Code:** [https://github.com/innovatorved/tts-app](https://github.com/innovatorved/tts-app)

-This application converts text or PDF documents into speech using the Kokoro-TTS engine.
+This application converts text/PDF/Conversations into speech using either Kokoro-TTS or ResembleAI Chatterbox under the hood.
 It can process direct text input, extract text from PDF files for narration, or convert conversations with different voices for each speaker.

 ## Features